Fujiki relations and fibrations of irreducible symplectic varieties: Methods

 \subsection{Integration of singular top classes}

 Recall that we integrate a top singular cohomology class $\phi\in\H^{2n}(X,\,\C)$ over an $n$-dimensional, compact, complex variety $X$ as $\int_X\phi\defeq[X]\cap\phi$.
-Here $[X]\in\H_{2n}(X,\,\Z)$ denotes the canonical fundamental class of $X$, induced by the complex structure on its smooth locus $X_{reg}$.
-It exists because $X$ is by \cite[1.1]{GM80} endowed with the structure of a $2n$-dimensional pseudomanifold and the complex structure on the smooth locus $X_{reg}$ induces a canonical orientation.
-Furthermore, the cap product induces a perfect pairing
+Here $[X]\in\H_{2n}(X,\,\Z)$ denotes the canonical fundamental class of $X$, induced by the complex structure on its smooth locus $X_{\reg}$, \cite[Section~2.5]{Sch17b}.

-so Poincar\'{e} duality holds in degree $2n$, see \cite[Section~3.4]{Sch16} for details.
 This integration commutes with pullbacks by bimeromorphic maps.